Get the FREE one-click dictionary software for Windows

 Derived forms: bookings

-Type of: ask for, bespeak, call for, employment, engagement, enter, put down, quest, record, register, request, schedule, work
+Type of: ask for, bespeak, call for, employment, engagement, enter, put down, record, register, request, schedule, work

 Encyclopedia: Booking